Cloud-CV/EvalAI/docs/source/host_challenge.md

 ### Step 3: Edit remote evaluation script

 Next step is to edit the challenge evaluation script that decides what metrics the submissions are going to be evaluated on for different phases.
-Please refer to [writing Remote Evaluation Script section](evaluation_scripts.html#writing-a-remote-evaluation-script) to complete this step.
+Please refer to [Writing Remote Evaluation Script](evaluation_scripts.html#writing-a-remote-evaluation-script) section to complete this step.

 ### Step 4: Set up remote evaluation worker